 - Is the water pressure sufficient?

-- Do you know where to find the water shut-off valve?
+- Where is the water shut-off valve?

-- Are all vent systems clear and functional?
+- Are all vents clear and functional?

 - Are the sewage ejectors, sump pumps, and related pipes in working condition?